 A payment break can be used to manage unexpected expenses during an IVA.
 Normal payments into the Arrangement are temporarily suspended.
-The money saved can then be used to cover the unforeseen cost.

 - What is an IVA Payment Break